customerio/cio-sdk-tools/README.md

    4. **Dependencies**:
       - Validation against any conflicting libraries in `package.json` and `Podfile` for now.
       - Consolidates and displays versions of key integrations like the Customer.io SDK in various configuration files.

+   > **Warning**
+   >
+   > Advanced or custom implementations might require manual troubleshooting.
+   >
+   > The tool caters to React Native, Flutter, and iOS Native applications.
+If you're using a different framework, you can still use the tool to diagnose your iOS Native integration.
+   >
+   > The tool currently recognizes:
+   > - **Cocoapods**
+   >
+   > (Note: Swift Package Manager (SPM) is not supported at this time.)

    ### Learn More